Boostcamp-JoHan4Park/Interview-Study/README.md

 * What are the key features of Python?
 * What type of language is python?
 Programming or scripting?
 * Python an interpreted language.
 Explain.
+* What is pep 8?
+* How is memory managed in Python?

 <br>